 Ariel and Sir Francis Drake were both very nice and there was not a bit of meanness in either one of them.
 Ariel just gets extreme pleasure out of tormenting Caliban.
 In exactly the same way, Drake loved tormenting the Spanish.
 Do you know how much Sir Francis Drake went out of his way to torment Spain?
-He went around the world to do it right.* Why did he go out of his was to persecute the Spanish?
+He went around the world to do it right.* Why did he go out of his way to persecute the Spanish?

 In the play Ariel begrudged Caliban because he was the son of his old enemy Sycorax who had imprisoned him in a 'cloven pine' for a dozen years until Prospero freed him.

 The 'cloven pine' has never been explained before.
 All wood was rough cut during the 1500's except for wood for ship building which had to be totally flat so water would not get in between the boards of the hull.
 That wood had to be cleaved or 'planed' into flat boards.
 Also the wood used to make the hulls (or box) of the ships was pine.
-The cleaved pine box that Ariel was in for a dozen years was an abandoned 'cloven pine' ships the The Drake family had to live in for a dozen years in old ships since they.were protestant and had to hide in a ship junk yard to avoid the persecution of the Catholic Bloody Queen Mary Tudors (Sycorax).
+The cleaved pine box that Ariel was in for a dozen years was an abandoned 'cloven pine' ship that the The Drake family had to live in for a dozen years since they.were protestant and had to hide in a ship junk yard to avoid the persecution of the Catholic Bloody Queen Mary Tudors (Sycorax).

 All this information is straight out of the history book (here).

 'In 1549 when the Roman Catholic peasants of the West Country rebelled against the new prayer book, the Drakes, who were Protestants, lost all their possessions and had to seek refuge first in Plymouth and later in Kent, where they lived aboard an old ship.
 There the elder Drake preached to the sailors.
 Because the family was persecuted for its religious beliefs under Mary Tudor, Francis grew up a staunch Protestant.'